THE TRUTH IN PRINT

 had been translated “into the kingdom,” it is obvious from Paul’s statement

-that the kingdom of Christ had come!
-Looking back to
+of Christ had come!

-the time recorded in Matthew chapter sixteen.
-However, the kingdom did come just as Jesus said
+future at the time recorded in Matthew chapter sixteen.
+However, the kingdom did come

-that it would.
-And when it came not long after His promise as recorded on the
+just as Jesus said that it would.
+And when it came not long after His promise

-day of Pentecost in Acts 2 many Jews from all over the Empire heard, believed and were baptized for
+as recorded on the day of Pentecost in Acts 2 many Jews from all over the Empire heard, believed and were baptized for

 the remission of their sins (Acts 2:38-41).
 Those who believed and were